divyaan09/git-demo/README.md

 # git-demo
-This is my third git repo
+This is my third git repo.
 Author - Divyanshu Raj